RomeHein/ESPecial/README.md

 # ESPecial

 This project aim to provide an easy way to control your esp32.
 You no longer need programming skills to set complex tasks.
-This can be a very nice approach for small projects and for educational purposes.
+This can be a very nice approach for small projects, home automation and/or educational purposes.

 Features:
 - Automation: program actions that can be triggered via many different channels (api, mqtt, telegram bot or simply by pins events), without having to code.
 Control pins value, send telegram message, display messages on screen, send http request etc. No need to update the firmware, everything is dynamic.
-- Exposes gpio and actions to a REST API: Set pin digital/analog value, mode (input/output), frequence, resolution, if you want to store its state in flash.
+- Exposes gpio and automations to a REST API: Set pin digital/analog value, mode (input/output), frequence, resolution, if you want to store its state in flash.
 Trigger automations.
 - Provide web interface full vanilla js.
 No internet connexion required.
 Pins mode, actions, conditions, telegram, everything can be set via the interface.
 <div>
     <img src="images/sample-home.png" width="200">